NeerajLaul/SectorSync/README.md

-  # Sector Sync Tool
+  # Sector Sync Tool V.2

-  This is a code bundle for Sector Sync Tool.
-The original project is available at https://www.figma.com/design/uxGdPsEP7tpJxNUURXdXGq/Sector-Sync-Tool.
+  This is a code bundle for Sector Sync Tool V.2.
+The original project is available at https://www.figma.com/design/qmH3sHdP7pSOlmVyfWRrET/Sector-Sync-Tool-V.2.

   ## Running the code